brchathuranga/assignment_singtel/README.md

 b.
 How did you optimize the code for maintainability?

 ans:
 By creating two separate interfaces for the behaviors fly () and sing().
-So the developer can give only the required behahior by implementing that interface.
+So the developer can give only the required behavior by implementing that interface.